BROWN COUNTY

 (937) 444-2548

-OAR – Ohio Alleycat Resource & Spay/Neuter Clinic
+OAR – Ohio Alleycat Resource & Spay/Neuter Clinic (cats only)

 Transport from Brown County Dog Shelter parking lot is available on occasion.